If you studied an undergraduate course or a PgDip/PgCert at the University, you may be eligible for a £1,000 discount on PG tuition fees.

 We welcome applications from mature students.

-Selection for interview will be made on the basis of your application, including the personal statement, the reference, a CD ROM showing examples of your design work, the supporting written assignment and project proposal.
+Selection for interview will be made on the basis of your application, including the personal statement, a CD ROM showing examples of your design work, the supporting written assignment and project proposal.
 If you are selected for interview you will be asked to bring a portfolio of previous work, including developmental work where possible, and two menswear garments you have made to evidence your skills.

 The course seeks to recruit students from diverse socio-economic and cultural backgrounds, and welcomes applications from mature students.